askovdal/fhfrmlf-preprocessing/increment-notes.md

 * Get a division of datasets containing chest drains and no chest drains
 * Find out how they made the experiment for chest drain / no chest drain performance in the Hidden Strat paper
 * Start writing? 🤔

+### Date: 24 February

+#### What did we achieve?

+* Gotten #1 solution to work (classification model) - we just need to decompress the data
+* Begun writing the related work section

+#### What did we struggle with?

+* Everything

+#### What would we like to work?
+* Things not done from todo anno 17th of february
+* Get a classifier for chexpert to work (try the jupyter notebook one)
+* Get a division of datasets containing chest drains and no chest drains
+* Find out how they made the experiment for chest drain / no chest drain performance in the Hidden Strat paper
+* Continue writing? 🤔